syahmi001/WebAPIScrapping/README.md

 **Run Docker Image:**

-To run the image, run the following command:
+To run the image, use the following command:

 ```bash
 docker run -d -p 5000:5000 webapi-scrapper